-RCPT - Р NNN • KK S - ММ Receptacle Designation - Process Area Equipment Number of Source Panel - Circuit Number Switched Sub- Circuit (Optional) - Incrementing Number (Optional)
+RCPT - Р NNN - KK S - ММ Receptacle Designation - Process Area Equipment Number of Source Panel - Circuit Number Switched Sub- Circuit (Optional) • Incrementing Number (Optional)

-RCPT is the receptacle designation. Р is the Process Area, which is based on Section 2.3.
+RCPT is the receptacle designation.

+Ρ is the Process Area, which is based on Section 2.3.

 NNN is the Equipment Number of the source panel.

-KK is the Circuit Number of the source panel.
+ΚK is the Circuit Number of the source panel.
 Where circuit numbers are not applicable, utilize an incrementing number beginning with 1.

 S is the optional Switched Sub-Circuit utilized to identify cables that are switched.

-MM is an optional Incrementing Number , utilized to indicate the specific receptacle powered by the circuit.
+is an optional Incrementing Number, utilized to indicate the specific MM receptacle powered by the circuit.

-RCPT-S022-14-2 A uniquely identified receptacle fed from Circuit 14 of PNL-S022.
-In this case, it is the 2^{nd} receptacle on the circuit.
-RCPT-M701-1 A uniquely identified receptacle fed from MCC-M701.
-In this case, it is the only receptacle on the circuit, and as circuit numbers are not typically applied to MCCs, the number 1 is assigned to the circuit number.
+A uniquely identified receptacle fed from Circuit 14 of PNL-S022.
+In this case, it is the $2^{\rm nd}$ receptacle on the circuit.
+RCPT-S022-14-2 is the only receptacle on the circuit, and as circuit numbers are not typically applied to MCCs, the number 1 is assigned to the circuit number.